Award-Winning Screenwriter & Filmmaker

 Discontented and battling the frustrations of menopause, Georgina travels to the Scottish Borders to visit her sister Poppy, only to discover that she is dying of cancer.
 Uncomfortable with vulnerability and determined to impose her own idea of how their final days together should be spent, Georgina devises a “fun” boat trip despite Poppy’s declining health and the strong objections of her devoted husband.

 As the journey unfolds, old wounds are reopened and long-suppressed grievances rise to the surface.
-Georgina’s competitive instincts reawaken in the presence of the sister she has spent a lifetime measuring herself against, while Poppy, whose generosity and forgiveness only deepen Georgina’s frustration, quietly carries a shocking secret she has vowed to take to her grave.
+Georgina’s competitive instincts reawaken in the presence of the sister she has spent a lifetime measuring herself against, while Poppy quietly carries a shocking secret she has vowed to take to her grave.

 A timid young vicar arrives in a rural parish determined to become the hero of his village.
-Instead, through a series of misunderstandings, misguided ambitions, and increasingly disastrous decisions, he becomes an accidental mass murderer.
-Ironically, the shocking transformation cures him of the debilitating stammer that has plagued him his entire life.
+Instead, through a series of mishaps and misguided ambitions, he becomes an accidental mass murderer.
+Ironically, the shocking transformation cures him of the debilitating stammer that has plagued him his whole life.

-Part psychological satire, part black comedy, and part tragic character study, the story follows a man whose desperate desire to be admired leads him to become the very thing he fears most.
-By the time Eugene finds his voice, he has lost his grip on reality, leaving the audience to question whether his greatest triumph is also his greatest downfall.
+Part psychological satire, part black comedy, and part tragic character study, the story follows a man whose desperate desire to be admired leads him to become the very thing he fears most, leaving the audience to question whether his greatest triumph is also his greatest downfall.

 A kind-hearted, working-class volunteer steps into a Santa suit each Christmas, asking for nothing in return as he spreads kindness throughout his community.
 Through small but meaningful acts of generosity, he brings comfort, hope, and connection to those who need it most, quietly becoming a symbol of the spirit of Christmas.